A dry, healthy home starts here.

 Water ideally flows down through loose soil near the foundation and away from the structure.
 When drainage fails or soils shift and settle, water pressure increases against the foundation, increasing the potential for cracks and leaks.

 What causes water to leak into a basement?
 It’s easy to blame a wet basement on mistakes made during a home’s construction process, but this is rarely the case.
-The truth is that a perfectly constructed basement foundation can have a water problem.
+The truth is that even a well-constructed basement foundation can still end up with a water problem.